Bavarian Rummel: Chronology

 On 19 June 1703, Bavarian troops besieged Kufstein.
 Fires broke out on the outskirts of the town, which engulfed the town itself, destroyed it and reached the powder store of the supposedly impregnable fortress.
 The enormous supplies of gunpowder exploded and Kufstein surrendered on 20 June.
-That same day, the Tyrolese surrendered in Wörgl; two days later Rattenberg was captured und Innsbruck was cleared on 25 June without a fight.
+That same day, the Tyrolese surrendered in Wörgl; two days later Rattenberg was captured and Innsbruck was cleared on 25 June without a fight.
 But the Bavarians then suffered reverses at the hands of the Tyrolese on 1 July at the Pontlatzer Bridge in the upper Inn Valley, at the Brenner Pass and near Innsbruck.
 On 26 July, Saint Anne's Day, Tyrol was freed again and Maximilian Emanuel retreated to Bavaria via Seefeld in Tirol.

 In 2011, during construction work in Pfons in the Wipptal valley, graves were uncovered, which were presumably those of Bavarian soldiers, who were not buried in the cemetery, but in threes near the river bank.
 The theory rests on clues that were mentioned in the local chronicle of Matrei am Brenner.

 Tradition

 In gratitude for their freedom, in 1704 the Landstände pledged to have a St. Anne's Column built and this was erected in Innsbruck in 1706.

-The Bavarian Rummel forms - together with the struggle for Tyrolean freedom in 1809, which regularly overshadows it both in expert and public discourse - was an important element of Tyrolean historical consciousness and Tyrolean identity and made a lasting contribution to the creation of the image of the "fighting Tyrolean farmer".
+The Bavarian Rummel forms – together with the struggle for Tyrolean freedom in 1809, which regularly overshadows it both in expert and public discourse – was an important element of Tyrolean historical consciousness and Tyrolean identity and made a lasting contribution to the creation of the image of the "fighting Tyrolean farmer".